As on: Jun 08, 2023 05:19 PM

 While making appointment of directors, following principles shall be observed by the Board, as far as practicable:

-There shall be a proper mix of Executive and Non-Executive Directors and Independent and Non-independent directors on the Board.
+a) There shall be a proper mix of Executive and Non-Executive Directors and Independent and Non-independent directors on the Board.
 The Company shall always be in compliance of the provisions of Section 149 of the Companies Act, 2013 in this regard.

-There shall be a workable mix of directors drawn from various disciplines like technical, finance, commercial, legal, etc.
+b) There shall be a workable mix of directors drawn from various disciplines like technical, finance, commercial, legal, etc.

-While appointing a director to fill in a casual vacancy caused by death, resignation etc. of a director, an effort shall be made, as far as possible, to appoint such a person in his place who has the relevant experience in the fields or disciplines in which the outgoing director had with relevant expertise as requisite to Business of the Company.
+c) While appointing a director to fill in a casual vacancy caused by death, resignation etc. of a director, an effort shall be made, as far as possible, to appoint such a person in his place who has the relevant experience in the fields or disciplines in which the outgoing director had with relevant expertise as requisite to Business of the Company.

-No preference on the basis of gender, religion or cast shall be given while considering the appointment of directors.
+d) No preference on the basis of gender, religion or cast shall be given while considering the appointment of directors.

-While appointing independent directors, the criteria for the independent directors, as laid down in Section 149 (6) of the Companies Act, 2013 shall be followed.
+e) While appointing independent directors, the criteria for the independent directors, as laid down in Section 149 (6) of the Companies Act, 2013 shall be followed.

 IV Remuneration of Directors

-Remuneration to Directors is based on various factors like Company's size, economic and financial position, Directors' participation in Board and Committee Meetings and after benchmarking with peer companies.
+a) Remuneration to Directors is based on various factors like Company's size, economic and financial position, Directors' participation in Board and Committee Meetings and after benchmarking with peer companies.
 Based on the same and performance evaluation of the concerned director, NRC recommends to the Board, remuneration payable to the Directors.

-The remuneration paid to Managing Director and Executive Director(s) includes base salary and variable compensation while remuneration to Independent Directors is based on the various factors like committee position, chairmanship, attendance, participation and performance evaluation.
+b) The remuneration paid to Managing Director and Executive Director(s) includes base salary and variable compensation while remuneration to Independent Directors is based on the various factors like committee position, chairmanship, attendance, participation and performance evaluation.
 The Independent Directors are entitled to receive remuneration by way of sitting fees, reimbursement of expenses for participation in the Board/Committee meetings and commission.

 In terms of Regulation 46 of the SEBI Listing Regulations, the criteria for payment to Non-Executive Directors is made available on the website of the Company - https://www.aadiindustries.co/

-For details of remuneration paid/payable to Directors for the year ended March 31, 2022.
+For details of remuneration paid/payable to Directors for the year ended March 31, 2023.
 The same is available on https://www.aadiindustries.co/

-d) Audit Committee:
+e) Audit Committee:

 The Audit Committee of Directors was constituted pursuant to the provisions of Section 177 of the Companies Act, 2013.
 The composition of the Audit Committee is in conformity with the provisions of the said section.
-The Audit Committee as on March 31, 2022 comprises of:
+The Audit Committee as on March 31, 2023 comprises of:

 1. Ms. Gayathri Muttur Nagaraj, Chairperson,

-The scope and terms of reference of the Audit Committee have been amended in accordance with the Act and the Listing Agreement entered into with the Stock
+The scope and terms of reference of the Audit Committee have been amended in accordance with the Act and the Listing Agreement entered into with the Stock Exchanges.
+During the year under review, the Board of Directors of the Company had accepted all the recommendations of the Committee.

 The details of Audit Committee Meeting held and participation of Members of the Committee there at is as below:

-The details of Audit Committee Meetings held from April 01, 2021 to March 31, 2022 and attendance of each Member thereat is as follows:
+The details of Audit Committee Meetings held from April 01, 2022 to March 31, 2023 and attendance of each Member thereat is as follows:

-*Ms. Trusha Shah gave her resignation from the post of Independent Director on January 5, 2022 due to personal and unavoidable circumstances.
 The Committee is governed by a term of reference, which is in line with the regulatory requirements mandated by the Companies Act, 2013.
 Some of the important functions performed by the Committee are:

 1. Oversight of the Company's financial reporting process and the disclosure of its financial information to ensure that the financial statements are correct, sufficient and credible;